PhD student, University of Cambridge

-My research uses advanced MRI methods for preventing stroke
+My research uses advanced MRI methods to evaluate carotid plaque vulnerability for preventing stroke

 Stroke is one of the leading causes of death and disability worldwide with the majority of ischemic strokes attributed to carotid atherosclerosis.